Can Thoughts Occur Without Language?

 We know how our thinking is structured with sentences, or at least that's the case for hearing people who acquired a spoken language.
 However, what is the structure of non-linguistic thinking?

 I imagine that any thought process leads to some form of reasoning.
 So it shouldn't matter if one has language or not.
-If they are thinking creatures, then they are behaving in a logical and rational manner, unless their thinking is flawed—which of course is possible.
+If we are thinking creatures, then we are behaving logically and rationally, unless our thinking is flawed—which of course is possible.
 But that is another end of the spectrum.

-Many of Susan’s other students also had healthy reasoning—even those who had less developed alternate language skills.
-This confirms that some other cognitive process is going on in their minds that is not dependent on language.
+Many of Susan’s other students also had sound reasoning—even those who had less developed alternate language skills.
+That confirms that some different cognitive process is going on in their minds that is not dependent on language.

 Ildefonso had many friends who he knew from childhood who were all deaf and language-less.
 He arranged for Susan to meet them in a friendly gathering.

 Since they didn't use a common signing language, the communication was not completely understood.
-However, they all had a special way of repeating stories and giving feedback from one to another in an effort to make things as clear as possible.
+However, they all had a unique way of repeating stories and giving feedback from one to another to make things as clear as possible.

 How they thought and how they contemplated everything that was happening in their lives prior to having language amazes me.